 Why Only 5% Stake Sale Could Still Be Massive?

-NSE IPO At USD 55 Bn Valuation: Is It Justified?
+NSE’s $55Bn Valuation: Is It Justified?

 The expected $55 billion valuation of the NSE IPO could be largely based on trading activity in NSE unlisted shares.
-But some might believe that it is fair due to possible reasons such as:
+But some might believe that it is fair due to possible reason such as:

 NSE is India’s largest stock exchange by volume

-Strong profitability and a high-margin business model
+Strong profitability and high-margin business model

 Dominance in derivatives trading